QED1224/Toontown-Resources/README.md

 randWeight = int(round(randWeight * 16))
 ```

-Once the fish's weight was determined, its overall Jellybean value was calculated with the following function:
+Once the fish's weight is determined, its overall Jellybean value is calculated with the following function:

 ```python
 rarity = getRarity(genus, species)